welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-10-20-Fickle-Lives.md

 It’s kind of cold.
 Maybe I shouldn’t have bathed with cold water at 4:30 am.

 I should sleep now.
-Why is the fucking sun out at 6 am when it was raining so heavily just a few minutes ago.
+Why is the fucking sun out at 6 am when it was raining so heavily just a few minutes ago?